 That’s okay.
 Launching a fully translated website isn’t always necessary.

-Advanced website translation services can clearly define what on-site content should be translated—down to the individual page level, or even specific sections of those pages.
 Selecting only the most important and relevant website sections or pages to translate can reduce your spend while still successfully pursuing its international business goals.

 What to Keep, What to Cut